secretstartups/handbook/content/job-families/marketing/product-marketing-manager.md

 ## Career Ladder

-The next step in a Senior Product Marketing Manager's career at GitLab is to be a [Manager, Product Marketing.](/job-families/marketing/product-marketing-management/).
+The next step in a Senior Product Marketing Manager's career at GitLab is to be a [Principal Product Marketing Manager.](/https://handbook.gitlab.com/job-families/marketing/product-marketing-manager/#principal-product-marketing-manager/).

 ## Hiring Process